A measure of authorship by publications: Model

-This principle embodies the idea that if across any two datasets, the academic contribution of each possible group of authors that includes academic $i$, is {\it no less} for the first than the second; then the authorship ascribed to $i$ by any index satisfying monotonicity, should be {\it no less} for the first than the second.

-Finally, we should be able to compare all authors in the dataset, irrespective of whether they have a joint paper or not.
-This comparability is best achieved when an index is {\bf efficient} in the following manner. \begin{defn} \it $\phi$ satisfies efficiency iff for all $c \in \mathcal{C}$ and all $i\in N^P$,
+{Note that this definition of identity independence is identical to the definition of symmetry in the seminal paper by \cite{shapley1953value}.

+Further, any index measuring academic success of an author must depend only on the papers that she has authored in solo or joint capacity.
+This property reflects the philosophical idea presented in \cite{bl}, where acquiring of knowledge is conceptualized as a community enterprise.
+A direct implication of this conceptualization is that an increase in success of an academic A should not detract from the credits ascribed to some other academic B. More precisely, any index must be { performance invariant} so that measure of academic success ascribed to an author should only be a function of the papers that she has written. \begin{defn} $\phi$ satisfies {\it performance invariance} (PI) iff for all $c,d \in \mathcal{C}$, and all $i\in N$,

-\end{defn}
+\end{defn} }

-Therefore, for an efficient index, the sum total of author index values of all authors in $N^P$ should be equal to the total number of citations in the dataset.

-Now, we define the $e$-index that shares authorship of every group of authors equally and then sums across the publications of each author in the dataset, to obtain her index value. \begin{defn} $\phi$ is $e$-index iff for all $c \in \mathcal{C}$, all $i\in N^P$,
+{Finally, we formally define the index proposed by \cite{bps} to measure authorship: $E$(galitarian)-{\it index}.
+It shares authorship of every group of authors equally and then sums across the publications of each author in the dataset, to obtain her index value.} \begin{defn} For any dataset $(P,v)$, the authorship ascribed by $E$-index to any $i\in N$ is,